 In other lessons, particularly P.E. we look at the importance and necessity of rules.
 We also explore the reasons for rules e.g. road safety.

 We have looked at the ‘United Nations Convention on the Rights of the Child’ in Collective Worship and in lessons.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely and responsibly, for example through our E- Safety and PSHCE lessons.
 Our PSHCE curriculum, explores topics such as bullying and cyber-bullying and supports our children to stay safe and contribute positively beyond the school environment.

 As a school community we all model respectful behaviour to each other.
 Respect is one of our school values.
 We encourage the children both in R.E. and across the curriculum to be respectful of each other’s beliefs and to celebrate diversity.
 The children enjoy learning about different religions and also expressing their opinions in a respectful environment.

 We have written our own global charter, recognising our role as global citizens and the need for respect for all and have been awarded the Fairtrade Schools and Sustainable Schools awards.
 Our special events such as Fairtrade Fortnight and Black History week reinforce this and we are members of the global learning programme.

 We try to ensure that children not only feel welcome in our school but understand the values and ethos of the school.
 This promotes not only the values of our school but also of the country as a whole.

 Tolerance of those of Different Faiths and Beliefs:

-Our links with schools in Sri Lanka and Taiwan have enabled to children to learn about different cultures whilst recognizing that we have many things in common.
+Our links with schools in Sri Lanka and Taiwan have enabled the children to learn about different cultures whilst recognising that we have many things in common.